-A government could requisition for title or seize our vessels.
+A government could requisition for title or seize one or more of our vessels.
 Requisition for title occurs when a government takes control of a vessel and becomes the owner.
-Also, a government could requisition our vessels for hire.
+Also, a government could requisition one or more of our vessels for hire.
 Requisition for hire occurs when a government takes control of a vessel and effectively becomes the charterer at dictated charter rates.
 Generally, requisitions occur during a period of war or emergency.
+Even if we would be entitled to compensation in the event of a requisition of one or more of our vessels, the amount and timing of the payment would be uncertain.
 Government requisition of one or more of our vessels could have a material adverse effect on our financial condition and results of operations.